-Best London hotels: top-class accommodation in the capital
+Best London hotels in 2022 - top-class accommodation in the capital

 London has a hotel for pretty much everyone and every occasion.
 Whether you’re in the capital to see a show, go sightseeing or head off on a big night out, there’s a room to call your own (even if only briefly).

 The hotel landscape is always in flux with new openings, refurbishments and relaunches, and – aside from in the centre – neighbourhoods go in and out of fashion.

 Currently, the east rules the roost.
 But one change is noticeable and consistent: a love of tech.
 So, from touchscreen check-in and in-room apps to Smart TVs and space-saving storage, it’s time to settle in and enjoy your stay.

 Add your own suggestions for the best London hotel at the bottom.
 If enough of you agree, we'll add it to this shortlist.

 Prepare for a longer break with one of the best travel backpacks, reviewed by our expert.

 Best London hotels